smart-data-models/dataModel.MarineTransport/Vessel/doc/spec.md

         type: Property
         units: ' meters'
     location:
       description: 'Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygoProperty.'
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygoProperty'
       properties:
         coordinates:
           items: